Cornell Green (defensive back): College career

-Green produced some of the best individual seasons in school history as his 745 points in 1962 are still in second place, while his 403 rebounds in 1960 remain a school record for a season.
-He was the Skyline conference MVP as a sophomore.
+Green produced some of the best individual seasons in school history as his 745 points in 1962 are still in fourth place.
+His 403 rebounds and 13.9 rebounds per game average in 1960 remain school records for a season (as of 2024).
+He was the Skyline Conference Most Valuable Player as a sophomore.

-In his three seasons with the Aggies, Utah State went to the National Invitation Tournament in 1960 and to the NCAA Tournament in 1962.
+In his three seasons with the Aggies, Utah State went to the National Invitation Tournament in 1960 (reaching the semifinals) and to the NCAA Tournament in 1962.
 The 1960 team finished eighth in the Associated Press Poll and seventh in the Coaches' Poll, which remains the highest year-end basketball ranking in school history.

+The Chicago Zephyrs drafted Green in the fifth round of the 1962 NBA draft.
+He did not play in the NBA, but instead went on to a ten-year career in the NFL.

 In 1993, Green was inducted into the inaugural class of the Utah State University Intercollegiate Athletics Hall Of Fame.
 In 2001, he was inducted into the State of Utah Basketball Hall of Fame.

 Professional career

 Green was a college basketball player who never played a down of college football, that the Dallas Cowboys converted into a defensive back.

-On a tip from Utah State basketball coach LaDell Anderson, the Cowboys discovered and signed the multi-talented younger brother of then Red Sox infielder Pumpsie Green for $1,000 dollars.
+On a tip from Utah State basketball coach LaDell Anderson, the Cowboys discovered and signed the multi-talented younger brother of then Red Sox infielder Pumpsie Green for $1,000.
 This was one of the innovative personnel decisions the Cowboys were renowned for.
+In another version, it was Green that approached Cowboys executive Gil Brandt at a Utah State football game and asked for a chance.

-At that time, he was leaning towards playing in the NBA, after being selected by the Chicago Zephyrs in the fifth round of the 1962 NBA Draft.
+At that time, he was leaning towards playing in the NBA, after being selected by the Chicago Zephyrs in the fifth round of the 1962 NBA draft.
 Even when he reported to the Cowboys' training camp in Marquette, Michigan, in 1962, he just thought of it as a $1,000 bonus.
 "I figured I’d go there for a week ... and they’d cut me," Green has said.

-His teammates nicknamed him "Sweet Lips" and eventually made the 1962 team as an undrafted free agent, learning fast enough to start 3 games and be selected to the NFL All-Rookie team.
+His teammates nicknamed him "Sweet Lips" and Green eventually made the 1962 team as an undrafted free agent, learning fast enough to start 3 games and be selected to the NFL All-Rookie team.
 The next season, he became a full-time starter at left cornerback setting a career best with 7 interceptions.

 Green became a big-time contributor to Tom Landry’s intricate defensive schemes and a feared defender during his career.
 All he was missing were the interception stats.
 Said Gil Brandt: "I mean, if Cornell had any kind of hands, he would’ve had three times as many interceptions as he got ... and the guy played basketball in college."